 - The address to send any rewards to

-- How much can i make delegating my AVAX?
+- How much can I earn Staking AVAX?

 - What are the requirements to delegate AVAX?